uvaishnasir/Chrome-Extension-For-LinkedIn-AutoConnect/README.md

-Here's a sample `README.md` file for your LinkedIn connection automation Chrome extension project.
-The file includes details about the project, how to set it up, run it, and a brief description of the functionality.

----

 # LinkedIn Connection Automation Chrome Extension

 This Chrome extension automates sending connection requests on LinkedIn.
 It adds a "Connect with All" button to the LinkedIn **My Network** page, which, when clicked, sends connection requests to all visible profiles on the page.
 The extension includes a delay between each request to avoid being flagged as spam by LinkedIn.